 I have been a teaching assistant on the following modules:

 - CS254: Algorithmic Graph Theory (2019/20, 2020/21, 2021/22)

 - CS136: Discrete Mathmatics and its Applications I (2019/20, 2020/21, 2021/22)

 - CS260: Algorithms (2020/21, 2021/22)

 - CS118: Programming for Computer Scientists (2018/19)

 - CS141: Functional Programming (2018/19)

-My office is MB4.17, a shared space in the Mathematical Sciences Building at the University of Warwick.
+My office is MB4.17, a shared space in the Mathematical Sciences Building.
 I am usually seated near the back, on the left-hand side as you enter.